 Private insurance companies are integral to Medicare Advantage Plans.
 They collaborate with Medicare to provide plans covering all Medicare Part A and Part B benefits, often incorporating other coverage options.

-By offering Medicare Advantage Plans, private insurance companies can extend their coverage beyond Original Medicare, including:
+By offering Medicare Advantage Plans, private insurance companies can extend their coverage beyond Original Medicare, which may include:

 However, it’s not an unregulated space.
 Private insurance companies must comply with specific rules and regulations set by Medicare, ensuring consistent service and coverage for all enrollees.